FAQ

 DentiSafe is a North Carolina-owned, full-service water testing company with a mission to educate those serving in the dental field.
 We provide one-on-one consultation to ensure the highest quality service in the water testing industry.

 The ADA statement on dental unit waterlines is as follows, “the CDC recommends that dental unit waterlines used in non surgical procedures measure less than or equal to 500 colony forming units of heterotrophic bacteria per 1 ml of water.
-Which is the standard set for drinking water by the Environmental Protection Agency(EPA)”
+Which is the standard set for drinking water by the Environmental Protection Agency(EPA)”.

 There is an “aseptic” technique to collecting the water samples.
 Please refer to our “How to Video” on our website.